 1 – They track and monitor the stocks they own every month:

-- They keep detailed excel spreadsheets for each investment by month, by quarter and by year and a summary to keep the monthly discussions focused directly on the numbers.
+- Keep detailed excel spreadsheets for each investment by month, by quarter and by year and a summary to keep the monthly discussions focused directly on the numbers.

-- They track four specific performance metrics: Earnings per Share, Sales, Annual Earnings and Return of Equity.
+- Track four specific performance metrics: Earnings per Share, Sales, Annual Earnings and Return of Equity.

-- They set a price trigger point at minus 10% of the current price.
+- Set a price trigger point at minus 10% of the current price.
 During the monthly meetings, they review price movement.
-If the price has gone up, they move the trigger price up as well.
+When the price goes up, they move the trigger price up as well.
 If the price starts to drop, they review it carefully each month.
-If it continues to drop, and reaches a 10% decrease, it’s time to sell.
+And then, if it continues to drop, and reaches a 10% decrease, it’s time to sell.
 There is no holding out hope that the stock will rebound (sometimes it might, but they are unwilling to lose more than 10%).
 There is no crystal ball and they can’t foretell the future.
 So, they cut their losses and move a new stock from the watch list into the portfolio.